What is the reviewer looking for?

 There are flaws in the procedures and/or analysis of the data:

-The conclusions were exaggerated: The conclusions cannot be justified on the basis of the rest of the paper
+The conclusions were exaggerated: The conclusions cannot be justified based on the rest of the paper

 The research topic was of little significance: